AAniiverse/MY-SECOND-EXCEL-PROJECT-DATA-ANALYTICS-/README.md

 | Operating Margin | Profit margin percentage |
 | Sales Method | Sales channel: Online, Outlet, or In-Store |

-**Scale of the data:**
-- Full year of transactions
-- 6 product categories
-- 5 U.S. regions
-- 6 retail partners
-- 3 sales channels

 ---

 ## 4. Data Collection

-The dataset was received directly from the .
+The dataset was received directly from an external source as a downloadable file.
 No web scraping, API calls, or external data merging was required at this stage.

 Upon first opening the file, two immediate preliminary checks were performed before any formal cleaning began: